 From nano-scale composites, pharmaceuticals, plastics, fibers, metals, and ceramics to the development of alternative energy systems, biomedical materials and therapies, and strategies to minimize the environmental impact of technological advancements.

-Chemical engineering students integrate chemistry training with expertise in fluid flow and heat transfer to enable the scale up of test-tube chemistry to full-scale processes that meet society’s needs.
+Chemical engineering students integrate chemistry training with expertise in fluid flow and heat transfer to enable the scale-up of test-tube chemistry to full-scale processes that meet society’s needs.
 The Unit Operations Lab provides students with hands-on training with processes and equipment they will encounter in industry.
-This lab is the home to two 6 hour per week courses in the chemical engineering curriculum and consists of a series of small pieces of equipment/measurement devices that are modules to serve small groups of students.
+This lab is the home to two 6 hours per week courses in the chemical engineering curriculum and consists of a series of small pieces of equipment/measurement devices that are modules to serve small groups of students.
 Here, students work with pumps, valves, pressure sensors, flow meters, temperature sensors, heat exchangers, viscometers, spectrometers, and other key components of industrial processes.
-Ultimately, students become proficient at assembling delivery systems as well as equipment essential to the scale up of chemical systems.
-Chemical Engineering Processes Lab (Fall, 4th year students), students work with major process equipment and integrate their knowledge from fundamental and applied chemical engineering courses to gain in-depth comprehension of reaction and separation processes.
+Ultimately, students become proficient at assembling delivery systems as well as equipment essential to the scale-up of chemical systems.
+Chemical Engineering Processes Lab (Fall, 4th-year students), students work with major process equipment and integrate their knowledge from fundamental and applied chemical engineering courses to gain an in-depth comprehension of reaction and separation processes.
 These processes include distillation, absorption, adsorption, continuous and batch reactors, and ultrafiltration.

 - 41% of chemical engineering students are women